obsessed with food

 Do you fear judgment for eating in front of others and wait until you’re alone to eat instead?

-In today's diet culture, the ideas behind ‘healthy eating’ are construed with.
-It starts innocently enough: we want to eat healthier, so we begin categorizing foods as "good" or "bad."
-However, this simple distinction can quickly spiral into a web of shame and guilt.
-The more we try to control what we eat, the more power we inadvertently give to those forbidden foods, or maybe just food in general (because our body recognizes this as restriction).
+However, this simple distinction of good vs bad can quickly spiral into a web of shame and guilt.
+The more we try to control what we eat, the more power we inadvertently give to those forbidden foods, or maybe just food in general (because our body recognizes this behavior as restriction).
 Suddenly, a cookie isn't just a snack—it's a symbol of our willpower, and eating it becomes a battleground of conflicting emotions.
+Our brain is on high alert given the stress that we’ve placed on certain foods, plus the effort that we put into avoiding them, and when those foods do become available or “allowed” to any degree— we can’t seem to get enough.

 This obsession with food isn't just a mental game; it affects us biologically too.
 When we restrict ourselves from certain foods or attempt to forgo our hunger, our bodies naturally react by fixating on food even more.
 It's a survival mechanism—our brains see this as withholding nutrients and feel threatened that we might starve.
 This creates a cycle of thoughts about the very foods we're trying to avoid.
 Before long, every decision around eating becomes fraught with anxiety and overthinking.